macorobots/roomac_ros/roomac_base/README.md

 # roomac_base

-Package providing low level control of robot base - basically only launch configuration for serial communication and joystick control launch.
+Package providing low-level control of the robot's base - basically only launch configuration for serial communication and joystick control.

 ## Running